icerpc/icerpc-docs/pages/docs/icerpc-core/icerpc-protocol/icerpc-vs-http3.md

 multiplexed transport abstraction over any duplex transport.
 See LINK Slic.

 Diagram: icerpc + multiplexed transport abstraction + Slic + duplex transport abstraction + tcp

+## IceRPC's preferred protocol

+icerpc is naturally IceRPC's preferred protocol.

+icerpc provides the most direct realization of IceRPC's APIs.
+For example, an IceRPC response has a status code that indicates whether the response corresponds to a successful RPC (status code Success) or a failure (status code greater than Success).
+The very same status code is encoded in the header of icerpc responses.